redis-rs/redis-rs/README.md

 ```

 For async connections, connection pooling isn't necessary, unless blocking commands are used.
-The `MultiplexedConnection` is cloneable and can be used safely from multiple threads, so a
+The `MultiplexedConnection` is cheaply cloneable and can be used safely from multiple threads, so a
 single connection can be easily reused.
 For automatic reconnections consider using
 `ConnectionManager` with the `connection-manager` feature.
 Async cluster connections also don't require pooling and are thread-safe and reusable.